History of FIFA: 2016 British poppy controversy

 In 2011, FIFA made an exception for the British Home Nations to wear a black armband with a remembrance poppy emblem on it.
-In 2016, the British Home Nations games clashed again with the United Kingdom's Remembrance Day period, however, this time FIFA told them that they were not allowed to wear the poppy armbands.
-All four British Home Nations announced that they would wear the poppy armbands regardless and face the penalty.
+In 2016, the Home Nations games clashed again with the United Kingdom's Remembrance Day period, however, this time FIFA told them that they were not allowed to wear the poppy armbands.
+All four Home Nations announced that they would wear the poppy armbands regardless and face the penalty.
 Although all four Home Nations had originally agreed to ignore the ban, Wales and Northern Ireland were misled to believe that there would only be a punishment if the opposition team complained about the armband.
-As the Home Nation England played the Home Nation Scotland both teams would agree not to complain and therefore avoid a penalty.
+As England played Scotland both teams agreed not to complain and therefore avoid a penalty.
 Wales and Northern Ireland on the other hand, who both faced teams from away, would receive a penalty.
 The Welsh and Northern Irish teams decided at the last minute to not wear the poppy arms bands and instead come up with other inventive ways to introduce the poppy at the games, including wreaths of poppies and fans holding up placards with poppy images on them.

 On 14 November 2016, FIFA announced that England and Scotland, which had played each other and worn the poppy armbands, would both face penalties, even though no one had made a complaint.
 On 23 November, the same was announced about Wales and Northern Ireland, despite their teams not wearing the armbands and despite, once again, the absence of complaints.
 The list of charges brought against the Welsh team controversially included "fans in the stadium wearing a Remembrance poppy on their shirts".